arnaudin/personal-homepage-v2-material/_posts/2015-01-10-autodesk-cfd.markdown

 #### Additional work

 This particular project serves as a broad example of my approach and skillset.
-I have designed a majority of the new and redesigned features in the versions listed above, so am happy to answer additional questions.
+I have designed a majority of the new and redesigned features in the products listed above, so am happy to answer additional questions.
 For a list of what's new in each release, see the Autodesk Knowledge Network:

 - [What's New in Autodesk® CFD 2017](https://knowledge.autodesk.com/support/cfd/learn-explore/caas/CloudHelp/cloudhelp/2017/ENU/SimCFD-WhatsNew/files/GUID-E68DA961-6B90-41D7-AFA0-FD771EDB60F9-htm.html)
 - [What's New in Autodesk® CFD 2016](https://knowledge.autodesk.com/support/cfd/learn-explore/caas/CloudHelp/cloudhelp/2017/ENU/SimCFD-WhatsNew/files/GUID-A27F10AE-67C6-45CB-959F-0F2074F4D131-htm.html)